jina-ai/executors/jinahub/indexers/storage/LMDBStorage/README.md

 - This Executor works on Python 3.7 and 3.8.
 - Make sure to install the [requirements](requirements.txt)

+📕 **Note on docker network for macOS users**:
+If you run both the database and the `LMDBStorage` docker container on the same machine localhost in the `LMDBStorage` resolves to a separate network created by Docker which cannot see the database running on the host network.
+Use `host.docker.internal` to access localhost on the host machine.
+You can pass this parameter to the `LMDBStorage` storage by using `override_with={'hostname': 'host.docker.internal''}` when calling the `flow.add(...)` function.

 ## 🚀 Usages

 ### 🚚 Via JinaHub